 A contractor agreement for excavating stone from a 5 acre quarry area will be implemented to build 6 green-homes; excess stone will be sold as agreed to by contracting company.
 Digging will continue until the quarry reaches about 100 feet in the center and will then be filled with spring or lake water and stocked with quality fish.
 The quarry will remain part of the non-profit housing co-op.

 A building loan will be taken out to fund building the 6, 3-2-2 green-homes with large, angle-sided, flat roof attics.
 The homes will be basically identical to keep total costs low.
 Larger families can easily convert the attic or garage into extra living quarters.
-This loan will cover the basics: foundations of peer and beam (providing crawl space for plumbing and wiring access, and easy foundation leveling), framing and roofing, wiring and plumbing, A/C, interior finishing and appliances, in addition to solar panels, wind mills, water treatment and irrigation distribution system, and a well water treatment and distribution system.
+This loan will cover the basics: foundations of peer and beam (providing crawl space for plumbing and wiring access, and easy foundation leveling), framing and roofing, wiring and plumbing, A/C, interior finishing and appliances, in addition to solar panels, wind mills, septic treatment and irrigation distribution system, and a central well water treatment and distribution system.